ddbln/CloseAllNoConfirm/README.md

 ## Features

 - Close all files without confirmation dialogs.
+- Option to close files only in the currently active window, perfect for those working with multiple projects.
 - Accessible via the Command Palette.
 - Easy-to-activate key bindings (instructions provided).
 - For cautious users: By default, "Close All without Confirmation" shows you a prompt before closing all files.
 However, you can disable this prompt in the settings to let the plugin truly live up to its name.